dotnet/docs/docs/framework/wpf/advanced/layout.md

 <a name="LayoutSystem_whatsnext"></a>
 ## What's Next
  Understanding how elements are measured and arranged is the first step in understanding layout.
 For more information about the available <xref:System.Windows.Controls.Panel> elements, see [Panels Overview](../controls/panels-overview.md).
 To better understand the various positioning properties that can affect layout, see [Alignment, Margins, and Padding Overview](alignment-margins-and-padding-overview.md).
-For an example of a custom <xref:System.Windows.Controls.Panel> element, see [Custom Radial Panel Sample](https://go.microsoft.com/fwlink/?LinkID=159982).
 When you are ready to put it all together in a lightweight application, see [Walkthrough: My first WPF desktop application](../getting-started/walkthrough-my-first-wpf-desktop-application.md).

 ## See also